- Non-Intern Requirements

 English Language Learner Pre-service Requirement for Interns in Fall

 Credential analysts are liaisons between graduate education candidates, school districts, and California’s Commission on Teacher Credentialing (CTC).
-They process requests for fingerprint clearance (Certificates of Clearance), and applications required to file credentials with the CTC.
-They review all potential candidate files as part of the admissions process.
 For more information, please contact (626) 815-5346.

 Frequently Asked Questions

 How many units do I take each semester?

 Students may take no more than 8 units per nine-week term, which includes a maximum of two methods or education classes and their corequisite field experiences (if appropriate).

 Each semester has two terms (Fall I and Fall II, Spring I and Spring II).
 Each term is nine weeks in length.
 The 18-week student teaching semester covers Fall I and II or Spring I and II.